Traditional rice of Sri Lanka: Kalu Heenati

 Kalu Heenati is literally translated as "dark, fine grain."
 It is a highly nutritious red rice that is considered to be good for daily consumption.
 It contains a lot of medicinal properties.
 It is very good for lactating mothers.
 It enhances sexual potential and physical strength.

 Maa-Wee

 This is a reddish-brown rice variety with a unique texture.
 It is low in carbohydrates, and rich in protein and fiber.
 Ma-Wee is also proven to have a 25% to 30% lower glycemic index (GI) than other common rice varieties.
 It is 84.5% carbohydrates, 9.4% protein, 3.6% fat, and 1.1% fiber.

 Ma-Wee rice is best when soaked prior to boiling.
 One traditional dish calls for the rice to be cooked with chopped spring onion and leeks, and served with bottle gourd sautéed in spices and coconut milk.

 Ma-Wee was loved by the queens of Sri Lanka, who believed it helped them maintain a trim, shapely figure.

 Ma-Wee is also revered for its historical importance in religious ceremonies.
-According to folklore, Ma-Wee has been placed in the caskets of sacred relics and the pinnacle (kotha) of dagabas.
+According to folklore, Ma-Wee has been placed in the caskets of sacred relics and the pinnacle (kotha) of dagobas.